Romantic Things To Do On Maui

 • THE BEACH: Let’s face it, what’s more romantic than strolling on the beach, barefoot, hand-in-hand with someone you love?
 Need I say more?
 The beach is one of the most romantic places on Maui, and there are thirty miles of beach on the island.
 Beaches are all around you, they are all open to the public (there are no private beaches on Maui), and they are free.
 So take his/her hand, get out there, and sink your toes into the sand.

 • SUNRISE AT HALEAKALA: For early risers (and I mean really, really early), driving up the mountain in the wee hours of the morning to catch the sunrise from Haleakala can be an otherworldly, unforgettable, breathtakingly romantic experience.
 But make sure you confirm an advance reservation (yes, a reservation is required to enter the park during sunrise hours), check the weather conditions in advance, and wear something very warm (or bring a blanket).
 It’s very cold up there above the clouds at dawn!
-Read more about Haleakala in my “Top 10 Things to Do on Maui.”
+Read more about the Haleakala sunrise here.

 • ACTIVITIES FOR TWO: There are dozens of romantic activities on Maui for active couples to enjoy together.
 What strikes your fancy?
 Hiking to waterfalls, coastal trails, mountaintops, or bamboo forests.
-Sunset cruises, or private boat tours for just the two of you. (“Pop the question” on your own private sunset cruise!)
+Sunset cruises, or private boat tours for a wedding party–or just the two of you. (“Pop the question” on your own private sunset cruise!)
 Tandem parasailing.
+Foodie tours.
+Side-by-side ziplining.
 Horseback riding.
-Side-by-side ziplining.
 Or tee up for a twosome at one of Maui’s famed golf courses.

 • ROMANTIC SERVICES AND AMENITIES: Sometimes Maui romance can be found right where you are staying.
 Check with your accommodations to see if they offer any special romantic amenities.
 Couples’ spa treatments (sometimes offered beachfront or in the privacy of your own room); romantic room amenities (like champagne and chocolate-covered strawberries) or special room setups like candlelit bubble baths.
 Some properties offer private dinners for two in unique and romantic settings, and you don’t necessarily have to be a guest at that resort to book it.
 I love Napili Kai Beach Resort’s “Na Hoku Dinner” (pictured), a private sunset dinner for two set on a bluff overlooking the sea.
 Pure bliss and a truly romantic memory-maker.